Vishal-sys-code/Vishal-sys-code/README.md

 <br/>
 <br/>

-I’m a 4th-year Undergrad student and researcher at St. Thomas’ College of Engineering and Technology(STCET) with a major in Information Technology.
-Researching as an independent, in the fields of Astrophysics, Theoretical Physics, Algorithms, Mathematics, and Machine Learning.
-I study the intelligence behavior of the brain and how to replicate it into the brain of the machine. <br>
+I'm a 4th-year undergraduate student at St. Thomas College of Engineering and Technology with a passion for Machine Learning and Deep Learning research.
+As a contributor to Kaggle, I've published a number of high-quality notebooks and competed in several data science competitions, honing my skills in various ML and DL frameworks.<br>

+In addition, I'm a competitive programmer with a robust track record of success on platforms like Codeforces and LeetCode.
+I enjoy tackling challenging algorithmic problems and have a deep understanding of data structures and algorithms.<br>

+I'm also an accomplished researcher with 4 published papers in Mathematics, Physics, and Data Structure and Algorithms.
+My research has focused on a variety of topics, including statistical modeling, quantum mechanics, and graph theory.<br>

+As an open-source contributor, I've made contributions to both ML and front-end technology projects, working with teams around the world to build high-quality, scalable software solutions. <br>
 <br/>

 ## 🧰 Toolbox